dpindur/get-good/readme.md

     	number of worker threads (default 5)
 ```

-Send a SIGINT to halt directory busting.
+Press `q` to halt directory busting.
 Any in-flight requests will be completed before exiting.

 ## Examples